-In this lab, students dive into the quantum hardware required for the coherent manipulation and readout of an artificial spin: the transmon qubit.
-They use advanced experimental tools, including a dilution refrigerator (20 mK), microwave equipment (amplifiers, attenuators, circulators…), a vector network analyzer, microwave sources, and a Zynq UltraScale+ RFSoC ZCU216 for fast readout and pulse generation.
-The sample consists of a microwave readout cavity dispersively coupled to a transmon qubit in a planar geometry.
+This module allows students to master the tools needed for coherent manipulation and reading of an artificial spin: the transmon qubit.
+They use a dilution refrigerator (20 mK), microwave equipment (amplifiers, attenuators, circulators, etc.), a vector network analyzer, microwave sources, and a dedicated programmable electronic board for rapid reading and microwave pulse generation.
+The sample studied includes a microwave resonator dispersively coupled to a transmon qubit in planar geometry.

 Throughout the lab work, students perform qubit spectroscopy and learn how to manipulate it.
 Standard experiments include Rabi oscillation measurements, Ramsey fringes, and the determination of relaxation and decoherence times.